 Follow the outlined workflow and formatting, and stay on point.

 Here’s a good example of how you can put together an executive summary for a website development proposal.

-Step 2.
-Put together a table of contents (TOC)
+2. Put together a table of contents

 A well-organized table of contents provides an at-a-glance way of finding information in the proposal.
 In that sense, it is crucial you apply proper formatting in your TOC design structure.

-Do consider the following:
+When preparing your document, consider the following:

 For increased readability of your entire proposal, format the first-level sections so they have extra space above and below.

-Step 3.
-Technical background, opportunity, or situation
+3. Technical background, opportunity, or situation

-Give background that identifies the problem; discuss what has inspired the need for the project, and provide motivation explaining why such a task would be essential or beneficial.
+Provide background that identifies the problem; discuss what has inspired the need for the project, and provide motivation explaining why such a task would be essential or beneficial.

 Reflect on the present opportunity to improve things in your proposed project while explaining the basic situation.